GerardHarkema/railtrack/documentation/instructions_programming_esp32.md

 ![Image](images/ScreenshotStatusBar.png)

-4. Select project to program the ESP32, by hoving over the status bar and click the __Stwitch PlatormIO project Environment__.
+4. Select project to program the ESP32, by hoving over the status bar and click the __Switch PlatormIO project Environment__.

 ![Image](images/ScreenshotSelectProjectStatusBar.png)
     Next, select project from Projects list window: